freight-trust/xsef/index.rst

 Any line that is not one of the above is invalid.

-XSEF files should be UTF-8 encoded, with LF or CRLF line separators.
+XSEF files should be UTF-8 encoded, with LF  line separators.

+`CRLF can be used but is not favoured`

  XSEF defines the following terms: